document-analysis/daf/20_minutes_tutorial.md

 An `AggregateAnnotator` is simply an `Annotator` which is constructed with a list of `Annotator`s, and runs them sequentially for each document.
 In other words, its `annotate()` method calls the `annotate()` methods of all the annotators it has been constructed with.

 ### Split and Merge Annotator
+In some scenarios the processing of a document involves the generation of multiple new documents.
+For example, dividing a document into sections, and make each section a document of its own.
+The platform provides the abstract class `Splitter` for such scenarios.

+While `Splitter` by itself does not seem to add any valuable functionality, its benefit shows up when used as part of the split-and-merge flow, which is as follows:

+1. (Split phase) New documents are generated for the input document.
+2. (Annotation phase) For each newly generated document, some processing is performed.
+3. (Merge phase) All the newly generated (and processed) documents are collected (accumulated), and contribute to the processing of the original document.

+For example: assume that the given document is a query.

+1. In the split phase, a search engine is queried with the document's text.
+Results are retrieved, and a new document is generated for each of those results.
+2. The annotation phase is an aggregate annotator that processes a result, and assigns it a score (as a `Feature`).
+3. In the merge phase, the best result is selected.
+A new document is created for that best-result (using, e.g., `DocumentCopier`), and added to the `DocumentCollection` of the original document.

+Another example: we want to find the __protagonist__ (the most prominent entity) of each paragraph in the document.
+Assume we have an annotator that finds the protagonist of an entire document.
+We can use this annotator as part of a split-and-merge flow as follows:

+1. Split the given document into paragraphs.
+A new document is created for each paragraph.
+2. Use that annotator on each paragraph (that is provided to the annotator as a stand-alone `Document`).
+3. Collect the results.
+We can add (in the original document) a new `Annotation` for each paragraph, with a field that describes its protagonist.

+These are just two examples, but many others can be thought of.

+To implement the split-and-merge flow: implement `Splitter`, implement `Merger`, and implement a `MergerFactory`that returns your `Merger` implementation.
+Then, create a `SplitMergeAnnotator` that uses your implementations.
+Please refer to `Merger`'s _JavaDoc_ documentation for the exact details.

+One elegant property of `SplitMergeAnnotator` is that it is a subclass of `Annotator`, and can be used wherever an `Annotator` is used, including as part of `AggregateAnnotator`'s input.